A Misguided Lord -

 Eleanor glanced around the room and found the likelihood to be very doubtful.
 She was past the fresh bloom of youth and closer to the shelf, whereas a number of young ladies, dressed in the white or pastel gowns, were radiant by comparison.
 Those were the ones the eligible gentlemen were paying attention too, not her.

 Clayton Trent tossed back a glass of champagne and looked for a footman so he could replace the empty crystal for a full one.
 You know your duty.
-His father’s deathbed orders whispered through his mind.
+His father’s deathbed orders echoed through his mind.
 Clay would reach three and thirty in a month and couldn’t put off taking a wife any longer.
-At least his step-mother, and his father’s third wife, Rose, was not here to help.
-Rose’s idea of the perfect mate and his were completely different.
-With his father’s passing in January, she and his younger sister, Madeline, needed to refrain from public outings whereas he was forgiven.
+At least his step-mother, his father’s third wife, Rose, was not here to assist.
+Rose’s idea of the perfect mate and his were in complete opposition.
+With his father’s passing in January, she and his younger half-sister, Madeline, needed to refrain from public outings whereas he was forgiven.
 He was now the Earl of Bentley and of an age when a man should take a wife, with the duty of producing an heir and a spare hanging over his head.

-Well, if one was to find a bride, this was the perfect place.
-Dozens of young ladies danced below.
-He focused on the debutants dressed in the palest of colors from a balcony overlooking the ballroom as society carried on as it had done for years.
-He’d had his fill of batting eyelashes, pouty lips and giggles and wondered if there was a lady in the bunch who could carry on a simple conversation without flirting.
+Well, if one was to find a bride, this was the perfect setting as dozens of young ladies danced below in the ballroom.
+He had first focused on the debutants dressed in the palest of colors from a balcony overlooking the ballroom as society carried on as it had done for years, but soon had his fill of batting eyelashes, pouty lips and giggles, and wondered if there was a lady in the bunch who could carry on a simple conversation without flirting.

 What had gotten into him?
 He had never reacted so quickly to a woman before and he didn’t even know the lady, yet her warm breath and sweet scent reminded him of springtime.
 It had lingered about them and stirred something within.
 Almost a longing, and completely unexplainable.
 Clay couldn’t even think of a flower the perfume reminded him of, just that it brought forth fond memories from long ago.

-Not only was the scent the same, but her easy mannerisms as she spoke, gesturing to make a point or explain.
+Not only was the scent the same, but the young woman’s easy mannerisms as she spoke, gesturing to make a point or explain.
 Gentlemen had surrounded her like moths to a flame.
 It wasn’t that she was a beauty, though the young woman was pretty enough.
 It was something she projected.
-Her laugh was quick and easy and her movements more free than others.
+Her laugh was quick and easy and her movements freer than others.
 The tinkle of her laughter drifted up toward him and Clay was forced to block out the memory of the woman who had abandoned four small boys.

-Despite his sudden attraction, it was best to put her from his mind.
-He knew the heartache his family had suffered because of a woman like her and he would not repeat past mistakes.
+Despite his sudden attraction, it was best to put the young woman from his mind.
+He knew the heartache his family had suffered because of a woman like her and Clay would not repeat past mistakes.